 When you cosign a loan for a friend or family member, you put your finances and creditworthiness on the line.
 Here’s what you need to know before you cosign a loan.

-- What’s a cosigner?
+- What’s a Cosigner?

-Someone who can’t get a loan on their own may be able to get a loan if they have a cosigner guarantee their debt.
-They might not qualify because they’re too young to have a credit history, have bad credit, or don’t have a steady income.
+A person who can’t qualify for a loan on their own might be able to get a loan if they have a cosigner.
+They might not qualify on their own because they’re too young to have a credit history, have bad credit, or don’t have a steady income.

 Notice to Cosigner